 1. Pick Your Focal Point and Set the Tone

 The main focal point of your workspace is important.
 This is likely both the wall above your desk which you look at every day, plus the wall you see when you walk into your workspace.
 It should be inspiring and calming, not some boring framed artwork from ages ago.

 Pick the focal point by observing of what you see first when you walk into your workspace.
-This should have a picture that sets the tone in style and color for your whole office, whether it’s a canvas print from a store, a landscape that means something to you, or simply a framed poster.
+This should have a focal point picture that sets the tone in style and color for your whole office, whether it’s a canvas print from a store or a framed landscape that means something to you, or simply a poster on your cubicle space.

-If you want a warmer touch or meet with clients, add a lamp with a shade to soften what could otherwise be a sterile workspace.
+If you meet with clients or want a warmer touch, add a lamp with a shade to soften and accessorize what could be an otherwise sterile work space.
 Pick a lamp base with wood, metal, or a color that you like.
-Make your choices by asking, “What is my style that reflects who I am now?”
-Let that show up in your workspace.

-Inspiration can be anything from a poster to family or friends’ photos with you in the picture.
-Frame these photos with a similar style of your workspace.
-Be sure to have a photo of your family that is no more than six months old so you don’t have to apologize for how outdated the photo is.
+Motivational inspiration can be anything from a poster to framed family or friends’ photos.
+Frame your family and friends photos in similar frames to the contemporary or traditional style of your office.
+Be sure to have a photo of your family that is no more than six months old for a conversation piece where you don’t have to explain away how outdated the photo is.

-Sayings or prints with a positive, inspiring message are always welcome.
-If it’s corny or comical, put it behind a door so only you can see it.
-Remember, the goal is clear and clean workspace with a touch of class.
+Posters small or large with a positive message and an inspiring message are always welcome.
+If it’s corny or comical, put it behind a door so only you can enjoy it.

 At a business place of work, posting framed company mission statements and awards you earned are entirely in line.
-In a personal workspace, you can post your goals where you can see them and be inspired.
-Better yet put them on your computer desktop so you see them every time you turn on your computer.
+In a cubicle you can post your personal goals for work and personal where you can see them and be inspired.